abauville/abauville.github.io/index.md

 To come

-# Scientific software development
+# Scientific simulation software

 [Sunaba](https://github.com/abauville/Sunaba): 2D simulation of geodynamical thermomechanical processes based on the finite difference method.
 Written in C, Python and OpenGL.

 [geomIO](https://geomio.bitbucket.io/): 3D geometric modeling from serial 2D drawings.
+Used to initialize numerical simulations.
 Written in MATLAB.

 [CriticalTaper-utils](https://github.com/abauville/CriticalTaper-utils): Python scripts to compute and visualize the solutions of the critical taper theory.